-This module aims to develop students' interest and explore more about the knowledge of Sports Science.
-Students will take part in organizing some sports related games and activities as the sports ambassadors.
+This module aims to develop students' interest and explore more about the knowledge of body maintenance.
+Students will learn how to build a strong and healthy body.

+Being the sports ambassadors, students will take part in organizing some sports-related games and activities.